Holy biodiversity! Bat biologist Kathrin Barboza discusses protecting Bolivia's nocturnal flyers

 Emma Yee Yick

-is an editorial intern at Malala Fund.
+is a former editorial intern at Malala Fund.
 You can find her eating platanos, musing on urban spaces and chasing sunsets.